The English College Dubai, Al Safa 1. The Review 2023.

 We enable every child to grow and every child to succeed and reach their full potential; and, equally as important, ensure that they believe that they can succeed.

 The school is growing; The English College is evolving and moving forward.
-The school is going to have new buildings and new facilities and that’s going to make us even better.
+The school has fabulous new buildings and rich new facilities – and that’s going to make us even better.

 It’s a place where everyone can thrive and everyone to grow on their learning journey.

 It’s about the child, it’s about the staff, it’s about belonging, it’s about being a community which is The English College.”